-Note 2: My wife succumbed to ALS almost a year ago.
+Note 2: This article was written more than a year ago and things have changed drastically.
+My wife succumbed to ALS almost a year ago.
 After much study, I have now concluded that it was a combination of the anesthetics and anti-inflammatory drug (dexamethasone) that she received during back surgery years ago that contributed to a near miraculous recovery that lasted almost a month.
-I would recommend that anybody with ALS take some kind of anti-inflammatory medicine.
+I would recommend that anybody with ALS take some kind of anti-inflammatory medicine or supplement.
 Even a non-prescription, over-the-counter drug like Naproxen is likely to help much.
 Read Anesthetics and Glucocorticoids for ALS for more on this topic.
 (7/21/2014)

 This is a question that must be asked because nobody seems to really know for sure.
 Ted Harada, an ALS patient, experienced a miraculous recovery after undergoing stem cell treatments in 2011 and 2012 as part of an FDA-approved trial.
 Neuralstem Inc., the company that derived the stem cells from the spinal cord tissue of a fetus, wasted no time in capitalizing on the apparent success of their technology.
 Ted Harada became an overnight celebrity.